MokhaLeee/FE-CBuild/Doc/ClassChgExpa.md

     - The configed item is used for promotion
     - The configed event flag is set

-    You can config this table by FEBuilder's patch, **./patches/PATCH_ClassChgExpandModulearList.txt**
+    You can config this table by FEBuilder's patch, **./patch/PATCH_ClassChgExpandModulearList.txt**

 ### Trainees
 As for auto-promotion for trainee class, there is also a reworked table for configuration. `gpTraineesRe`, with two element `jid` and `level`.

     You can also config this table by FEBuilder's patch, **./patches/PATCH_ClassChgExpandTrainee.txt**

-## Custom Build

-If you want to modify on source code, please refer to [CHAX template](https://github.com/MokhaLeee/fe8-chax-template), note that the C-Lib use the [ver.2023.07.31](https://github.com/MokhaLeee/FE-CLib-Mokha/releases/tag/3.0).

 ## Wizardry notes